AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Column mapping is used to create lead database.
 Leads are users that you’ve exported from the User Report.

 The fields from the User Report are listed under the column Adobe Learning Manager.
 The fields under the column Marketo are what Marketo provides.
-Using both the columns, you can map any field in Prime to that from Marketo.
-From a Prime column you join a related column from Marketo.
+Using both the columns, you can map any field in&nbsp;Learning Manager to that from Marketo.
+From a&nbsp;Learning Manager column you join a related column from Marketo.
 After joining the columns, a lead database gets created.

 You can then view all the exported users in Marketo.

 In the **Marketo Custom Objects** section in the Marketo app, you can see that all the three reports, Learner Transcript, User Skill, and User Report, are present.
 These reports have the string **“cp_”** prepended to each.
 Each new user who gets exported to Marketo is considered as a lead.

+## Events

+Export data from Learning&nbsp;Manager events to a Marketo Engage instance.
+Select the events to export to the Marketo Engage database either on demand or on a schedule.

+* New user addition
+* Update user metadata
+* Update user activity
+* Training enrollment
+* Self enrollment
+* Skill completion

 # BlueJeans Events {#bj-events}